Ynn/selfstar/intro-ipojo.md

 In this site, we provide an IDE facilitating the creation and deployment of iPOJO components.

-iPOJO introduces the notion of **service oriented component** that you will use all the time when writing an application.
-Application are divided (once again) into iPOJO components.
-This naturally raises the question :
+## iPOJO applications

+An application is made of a number of iPOJO components.
+These components are linked at runtime, throuh service interactions, by the execution framework.
+An application can be run when all service dependencies are resolved.

 {note}
 **What is the difference between a Bundle and an iPOJO Component ?**

-The main purpose of the **module (bundle)** is to deal with code dependencies and packaging.
-It is not concerned by *what the code is doing* (the functionality) but just by *what code it depends*.
+The main purpose of the **bundle** is to deal with code packaging and code dependencies.

-As you guess the notion of service-oriented component is complementary.
-Components are concerned by *what service is provided*, *what service is required* and *how the code is instantiated*.
+iPOJO components are concerned by the *provided and required services* and *how the code is instantiated*.

-**What is a service ?**
+**What is a service?**

 The service is related to *what the code is doing*.
 It is basically the same notion than in the real world (your bank provides banking services).
 For instance a spell checker will provide a "spell checking" service, a logger will provide a "logging" service, etc ...